 “He’s going to come here with a clean slate,” Tannenbaum said, “and we’re going to move forward together.”

-He could help fill the void left by Kris Jenkins, who was released after the season following serious knee injuries in consecutive seasons.
-Sione Pouha has played well in Jenkins' absence, but is 32.
+Ellis could help fill the void left by Kris Jenkins, who was released after the season following serious knee injuries in consecutive seasons.
+Sione Pouha has played well in Jenkins’ absence, but is 32, and Ellis could eventually replace him as the starter.

-Ellis shows explosive upper-body strength, and routinely takes on multiple blockers, freeing up defensive ends _ much the same way Jenkins did when healthy.
-He was extremely effective against the run, getting into the backfield routinely.
+Ellis has explosive upper-body strength, and routinely takes on multiple blockers, freeing up defensive ends _ much the same way Jenkins did when he was healthy.
+Ellis was extremely effective against the run, getting into the backfield routinely.
+Joey Clinkscales, the Jets’ director of college scouting, said Ellis was one of the two true nose tackles available in the draft _ Baylor’s Phil Taylor being the other.
+He had 94 tackles last season, despite suffering a high ankle sprain early.